-The Broward Sheriff’s Office is pleased to announce that a team of assessors from the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA®) will arrive on Monday, Feb.
-17, 2020 to conduct a Gold Standard Assessment.
+The Broward Sheriff’s Office is pleased to announce that a team of assessors from the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA®) will arrive on Monday, May 18, 2020 (rescheduled from March 30) to conduct a Gold Standard Assessment.
 Assessors will examine all aspects of the BSO Regional Communications Division’s policy and procedures, management, operations and support services.

 The assessment team will verify that the Regional Communications Division continues to meet CALEA’s state-of-the-art standards for communications as part of a voluntary process to gain accreditation — a highly prized recognition of public safety professional excellence.

 BSO voluntarily participates in this process by complying with standards established by the commission in order to gain accredited status.
 The standards cover virtually all areas of communications operations, including call taking, dispatch, finance, recruiting, personnel and training.
 The BSO Regional Communications Division first became accredited by the commission in 2010 and has maintained this accredited status continuously since that date.
 This will be the Regional Communications Division’s third CALEA reaccreditation.

 As part of the on-site assessment, agency personnel and members of the community are invited to offer comments through a public information phone-in session by calling (954) 321-5087 between 1 p.m. and 3 p.m.
 Tuesday, May 19, 2020.
 This is an unrecorded line, and comments will be taken by assessment team members.
 Telephone comments are limited to 10 minutes and must address the BSO Regional Communications Division’s ability to comply with CALEA Communications standards.

 You may also email your comments directly to the CALEA commission at email@example.com.
 Please put “Broward Sheriff’s Office Communications On-Site” in the subject line.